Jupita-io/java/README.md

 ```

 ## Error handling
-The SDK throws 2 errors:
 - JSONException which occurs if the user input is not json compatible.
 This can be incorrect usage of strings when passed on to the Jupita methods.
 - IllegalArgumentException which occurs if the `message_type` set in the dump method is not 1 or 0.

-## Error codes
-Error codes thrown are 401 when the token is incorrect, otherwise Jupita returns error 400 with details.
+- Error codes thrown are 401 when the token is incorrect, otherwise Jupita returns error 400 with details.

 ## Libraries